missatrox44/moore-photography-tutorial/README.md

 Almost there!
 Click the file link to download to your device.
 ![Step-5](./assets/step-5.png)

 Final product you can share and be proud of!
+No more sharing blurry pictures with friends and family.
+Impress employers and celebrate the captured moment(s).

 Quality reflects the talents of the photographer.